Project type: Land Use and Forestry

 The project is located in the highlands of Nicaragua, San Juan de Rio Coco – on 500 hectares of degraded land – in a region, which in principle is well suited for growing arabica coffee.
 Still, it was the most affected municipality in Nicaragua after a widespread outbreak of leaf rust a few years ago.
 The exact location of each farm reforested is pinpointed using GPS technology and is visible on Taking Root’s proprietary software FARM-TRACE.
 Using a combination of mobile, satellite and machine learning data the platform gives you complete transparency to see which farmer planted how many trees, how much carbon is being stored on each farm and how forest cover is increasing over time.
 The reforested farms get monitored annually to make sure that the trees are growing according to schedule.
 Using this information, payments to farmers are calculated and any tree mortality is replanted.
 The project is under the plan vivo standard and independently third party certified by the Rainforest Alliance.

-Over 3.9 million USD payments being made to communities across 855 farming families where people are living on less than $2/day.
+Payments being made to communities across 855 farming families where people are living on less than $2/day.

 Conducted over 30,000 capacity building workshops providing education & training to smallholder farmers.